-Acclaimed behavioural economist Dan Ariely has spent years studying the motivations behind the choices we make from health and wellness to financial success.
-In his opinion, it often boils down to setting goals and the right kind of rewards.
+Acclaimed behavioural economist Dan Ariely has spent years studying the motivations behind the choices we make, from health and wellness to financial success.
+In his opinion, it often boils down to setting goals and getting the right kind of rewards.

 What makes one person go to gym - and keep going - while another gives up and stays home?
-And why do some people continue to drive distracted by cellphones, knowing how risky it is to do so?
-It all comes down to behavioural economics, or the subtle art of understanding and affecting how people make decisions and take action.
+Why are some of us able to achieve monumental success, while others can't get off the couch?
+It all comes down to behavioural economics, or the subtle art of understanding and affecting how we make decisions and take action

-Professor Ariely's, in-depth research into behavioural economic has led him to believe that if you want people to live healthier lifestyles, you need to reward them for making healthier choices every day, as opposed to only rewarding them for achieving an ultimate big-picture goal.
+Ariely's research into behavioural economics has led him to believe that if we want to achieve growth, we need to be rewarded for making healthier choices every day, as opposed to only rewarding ourselves for achieving an ultimate big-picture goal.

 Offering tangible rewards for making the right decisions